 One reason to love bleach is that it contains abrasives that help to remove mehendi stains from the hands.
 What kind of bleach to use, you ask?
 The same one that you use on your face of course!

-POPxo Recommends: VLCC Insta Glow Herbal Bleach (Rs 60)
+POPxo Recommends: VLCC Insta Glow Herbal Bleach (Rs 80)

-When it comes to natural skincare ingredients, I think sea salt deserves more credit.
+When it comes to natural skincare ingredients, we think sea salt deserves more credit than its due for.
 It contains chlorine that helps wipe off old mehendi stains.
 The process is simple:

-POPxo Recommends: Nyassa Dead Sea Salt (Rs 340)
+POPxo Recommends: Nyassa Dead Sea Salt (Rs 400)